 Baked Shrimp with Tomatoes and Feta!
-A 20 minute no fail recipe you are gonna love!
+A 20 minute no fail recipe!
+Tomatoes, garlic and shrimp round out this super healthy and fast dinner!

 I have been rummaging around the blog basement for some of your favorite recipes that need a facelift!
 This super easy to make shrimp dish has all the components you guys love.
 It’s fast, fresh and healthy! (also low in calories.
 279 per serving…your welcome :).